Recreate EFI partition with GRUB

 Create a FAT32 partition with your favorite tool (GParted and KDE Partition Manager included).

-It is also possible to create a partition from the command line with parted, even if it is generally less practical.
+It is also possible to create a partition from the command line with parted, even if I find if less practical.

 Install grub